JackyTang0516/Parallel_Works/README.md

 ```
 npm start
 ```
-- The server will be running at http://localhost:3000.
+- The server will be running at http://localhost:3000
+- The Mongodb will be running at mongodb:localhost:27017 or mongodb:0.0.0.0:27018

-## Usage
+## Usage:

 - Retrieve Data: Send a GET request to /api/users to retrieve all users.

 - Save Data: Send a POST request to /api/users with a JSON payload to save a new user.

-## Stopping the Project
+## Stopping the Project:

 ### 1. Stop the Express.js Server:
 - Press Ctrl + C in the terminal where the server is running.